 I’ve posted the photo above from my family tree.
 The couple are my great-grandparents.
 They immigrated to Canada from Scotland and then entered the United States and settled in Mason City, Iowa.
-The girl on the far right is my grandmother, Mary.
+The girl on the far right is my grandmother, Elizabeth, though she was called Mary.

 Here is me and my family at the table, probably 1961.